Building your freelance proofreader website

 What clients want to know at a glance

 Most visitors don’t read every word.
 They scan.
-They are looking for reassurance, not detail.
+They’re looking for reassurance, not detail.
 So, put the essentials where they can be seen in seconds.

 That means a simple headline, a short summary of your services, the types of clients you work with, and a clear contact option.
 You need to demonstrate that you can catch grammatical errors efficiently and deliver polished results.